 When it comes to getting different kinds of surgery, there is always a financial element to consider.
 The costs of consultation, the value of the surgery itself, and the cost associated with recovery will start to add up depending on the type of surgery a person is thinking about getting.
 Sometimes there are also costs of complications.
 And, depending on whether the operation is functional or cosmetic, that will put the costs associated with it in a different light as well, depending on how much money you feel you have for luxury versus practicality.

 One specific type of surgery that has a lot of questions around it concerning financial worth is labiaplasty.
 There are many different reasons that a woman might consider the surgery.
+In fact, more and more women are now considering some form of plastic surgery for various reasons.
 Some of them are aesthetic, and others more have to do with functional aspects of daily life or their sex life.
 But it is essential to consider what the costs are and if those costs are going to be worth it ultimately.

 Money vs. Pleasure